imanabu/dcmWebMwlTestGen/README.md

 ## New Features and Changes

 * The configuration is now a plain json and stored in config/appConfig.js
-* The default max limit and also hourly new patient addition values are in this file.
+* More realistic generation of encounters now.
+Repeated default /api/studies will only provide list changes as specified in the configuration.
+So for example, if you set up 12 encounter per hour, only 12 new patients will be ordered in that hour.
+And the queue will automatically remove the people to maintain the size as specified by the `defaultMax`.

 * New `?houlry=number` URL parameter can also use to specify the hourly patient addition rate.
   New patients will be added and the same number of existing ones will fall off the list.
   This will emulate clinics completing exams.
   New generation is computed on an hourly rate basis from the last generation.

-* URL `limit` and `hourly` parameters will persist for the duration of server's lifecycle.
+* URL `limit` and `hourly` parameters will persist for the duration of the server's lifecycle.
-  If the server restarts, these numbers will be reset and will be from the values in config/appConfig.js The intention here is that you can alter the configuration while running from a web browser by just firing a query with the these parameters only once.
+  Once the `limit` or `hourly` in a query is used that value will persist and will be used for next request even without the limit and hourly parameter.

+  By default the configuration is set to 96 encounters for 8 hours or 12 new encounters per hour.

 ## Fixed In This Release